Payment Assistance for Services

 - Would like to learn about opportunities to volunteer.

 Customer Service is available during business hours and at additional times when pre-arranged.
 We would be happy to schedule a call at a time convenient for you.
 If you have a crisis contact the Helpline at (866) 512-4357.

 Community Mental Health wants to be sure it is offering the best mental health services possible.

 We invite you to take part in planning our services.
 You can do this in many ways:

 - Tell us what you think during your Person-Centered Planning meeting.

 - Learn about or take part in the Consumer Advisory Committee.

-- Participate in programs and activities that are peer-delivered; such as the Clubhouse or a WRAP group.
+- Participate in programs and activities that are peer-delivered; such as the Clubhouse or the Holland Drop In Center.